 26. Donate your eggs to support another family

 Women going through fertility struggles often seek help from egg donors to improve their chances of pregnancy.
 Donors are then compensated financially for donating their eggs.

-It's a serious physical, and emotional commitment as the process can take up to two months, including the initial screen process, injections to stimulate egg production, and egg retrieval itself.
+It’s a serious physical, and emotional commitment as the process can take up to two months, including the initial screening process, injections to stimulate egg production, and egg retrieval itself.

-But if you're healthy and fall within the correct age bracket, you can earn between $5,000 to $10,000 per cycle.
-Women who have cycled before or have exceptional quality eggs could earn more.
+But if you’re healthy and fall within the correct age bracket, you can earn between $5,000 to $10,000 per cycle.
+Some women can earn even more.